gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 Some themes, including `gatsby-theme-blog`, install additional plugins. `gatsby-theme-blog` uses `gatsby-plugin-theme-ui` with the `gatsby-theme-ui-preset` preset.
 Shadowing is one way to customize the styling of a theme.

 For example, to shadow `index.js` from `gatsby-plugin-theme-ui`, create a file named `user-site/src/gatsby-plugin-theme-ui/index.js`.
+The styles in this file will be automatically merged with those in `gatsby-theme-ui-preset`.
+For conflicting styles, your local shadowed settings take precedence.

 ```js:title=src/gatsby-plugin-theme-ui/index.js
 export default {